The Rise & Fall

 About the Tour:

 The 3,5-hour tour starts in New Belgrade and visits the most remarkable buildings from Yugoslav times.
-You will not only see the outside, but will also visit a congress center which interior hasn’t changed since 1977.
-The tour end s at the grave of Tito, at the Museum of History of Yugoslavia.
+Your guide will explain everything you wanted to know about the complicated history of Yugoslavia.
+The tour ends at the grave of Tito, at the Museum of History of Yugoslavia.
 You will be driven around in a classic Yugo car by your guide / driver and half way stop for a drink.
 If you’re brave enough you can give the car a try yourself too!

-The tour starts at the iBikeBelgrade shop in Brace Krsmanovic Street 5.
+The tour starts at the Note shop in Karadjordjeva 11 in the Old Town.
 Your Yugo and driver will await you there.

 Concentration Camp Staro Sajmiste